cloudfoundry/go-cfclient/README.md

     pager.NextPage(opts)
 }
 ```
-If you'd rather have your code get _all_ of the resources in one go and not worry about paging, every collection
+If you'd rather get _all_ of the resources in one go and not worry about paging, every collection
 has a corresponding `All` method that gathers all the resources from every page before returning.
+While this may be
+convenient, this could have negative performance consequences on larger foundations/collections.
 ```go
 opts := client.NewAppListOptions()
 apps, _ := cf.Applications.ListAll(context.Background(), opts)